 At the end of each race, please move away from the finish line as quickly as possible.
-Remember that there can be multiple races on the course at any one time and that other races may finish very shortly after your own.
+Remember that there can be multiple races on the course at any time and that other races may finish shortly after your own.

-In most races, Boat Control will inspect one of the boats, selected at random.
-In the races that are designated National Championship Finals and some selection events, the first four across the line will all be called to Boat Control to be checked.
+In most races, Boat Control will inspect one of the boats selected at random.
+In the races designated National Championship Finals and some selection events, the first four across the line will all be called to Boat Control to be checked

 The commentary team will advise you which boat(s) needs to go to Boat Control.
-The Boat Control team will also display the lane number(s) of these boats on the pontoon from which to egress the water to attend Boat Control.
+The Boat Control team will also display these boats' lane number(s) on the pontoon from which to egress the water to attend Boat Control.

 If you are called to Boat Control, please go there immediately following your race.
-If you don't you can be disqualified from the race.
+If you don't, you can be disqualified from the race.